kengraf/UNH-IT718/Lab3-Static-Web-Site/README.md

 3. Make the cloud storage publicly available.

 > [!NOTE]
-> Running the standalone dedicated nginx server you created in the last lab is generally a bad idea.
+> Running the standalone dedicated nginx server you created in the last lab is generally a bad idea for serving a static web site.

 Standalone servers have maintenance, monitoring, and run-time costs that create unnecessary overhead for a static public website.